Vyral/base-template/_drafts/how-to-be-an-effective-homeowner.md

 **6. Keep your records.** I highly recommend you keep a folder with all documents related to home improvement or repair projects.
 This way when you’re ready to move, you’ll be able to verify everything you’ve done to the home.<br>&nbsp;

-7. Beef up your insurance. **Don’t just get a basic policy.
-Make sure that you are truly** well protected.
+**7. Beef up your insurance.** Don’t just get a basic policy.
+Make sure that you are trulywell protected.
 The advantage this can bring you will be well worth the cost of the additional coverage.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.